brunojppb/brunojppb.github.io/README.md

 All commits to `master` will trigger an integration with [Cloudflare Pages](https://pages.cloudflare.com/) where we cache and serve these contents under my own domain.

+## Preview deployments

+During development, any pull-request opened from a branch starting with `preview-` gets deployed to Cloudflare pages automatically and a message gets posted to the PR with the preview URL.